tylersnel/Smallsh/README.md

 ## Overview

-Welcome to the `smallsh` project!
-This assignment involves creating a simple shell program in C, akin to the Bash shell, but with a reduced feature set.
-The goal is to develop a functional shell named `smallsh` that executes command line instructions, handles input/output redirection, and manages foreground and background processes.
+A simple shell program in C, akin to the Bash shell, but with a reduced feature set.
+The goal was to develop a functional shell named `smallsh` that executes command line instructions, handles input/output redirection, and manages foreground and background processes.

 ## Features